namitharayasam/glitch-attack/README.md

 ## Data Preparation

 ### 1. Download prompts:
-Download the HarmBench test set from the [HarmBench GitHub repository](https://github.com/centerforaisafety/HarmBench) and upload the resulting CSV file to your GCS bucket.
+Download the HarmBench test set from the [HarmBench GitHub repository](https://github.com/centerforaisafety/HarmBench).

 ### 2. Upload data to Google Cloud Storage:
-- Upload the C4 data subset (e.g., for finding glitch tokens) to your GCS bucket.
+- Upload the C4 datasubset or any dataset of your choice (e.g., for finding glitch tokens) to your GCS bucket.
 - Upload the downloaded HarmBench prompts CSV to your GCS bucket.

 Example GCS structure: